altankurt/altankurt/README.md

 ## 🧑‍💻 About me

-🌱 I’m currently learning React
+- 🌱 I’m currently learning React
+- 🧑‍💻 All of my projects are available in my [GitHub Account](https://github.com/altankurt?tab=repositories)
-💬 Ask me about web development and making a career change 📄 Know about my experiences https://www.linkedin.com/in/altankurt/ 📫 aaltankurt@gmail.com
+- 💬 Ask me about web development and making a career change
+- 📫 aaltankurt@gmail.com

 ### ⚡ Communities I contribute